Asion001/OpenQuester/README.md

 - **Backend**: **[TypeScript](https://www.typescriptlang.org/)**, **[Express](https://expressjs.com/)**, **[TypeORM](https://typeorm.io/)**
 - **SIGame Compatibility**: **OpenQuester** is compatible with [SIGame](https://github.com/VladimirKhil/SI) packages (`.siq` extension).
 (Work in progress)

+## Contact info
+Have any questions or suggestions?
+Create a [Discussion](https://github.com/Asion001/OpenQuester/discussions) and share your thoughts with others or contact us directly:
+- Discord server (Coming soon)
+- Telegram of one of co-authors [Click!](https://t.me/sukui_code)

 ## Contribution

 We welcome contributions from the community!
 If you'd like to contribute to **OpenQuester**, please fork the repository, create a new branch, and submit a pull request.